thatbynln/whoru/README.md

 * [GrapheneOS](https://grapheneos.org) – A privacy-focused mobile operating system for Pixel phones built on top of AOSP.
 * [CalyxOS](https://calyxos.org) – A secure and private mobile OS for Pixel phones and the Xiami Mi A2.
-* [LineageOS](https://www.lineageos.org) – A custom ROM based on AOSP with official support for a wide variety of devices.
-* [Ubuntu Touch](https://ubuntu-touch.io) – A free and open-source operating system for smartphones and tablets based on Ubuntu.

 * [Plasma Mobile](https://www.plasma-mobile.org) – A privacy-respecting, open source and secure phone ecosystem based on KDE Plasma.
-* [postmarketOS](https://postmarketos.org) – A Linux distribution for mobile phones.
-* [/e/](https://e.foundation) – A fork of LineageOS that aims to be completely free of everything Google.
-* [PureOS](https://pureos.net) – A user friendly, secure and freedom respecting OS for the Librem 5 phone.
-* [microG](https://microg.org) – Not an OS, but a re-implementation of Google’s proprietary Android apps and libraries.

 ## Social networks